Full Ellipsoid Embeddings and Toric Mutations: Symplectic Tropical Curves in Almost Toric Fibrations

 Denote by $\mP'$ the pair of pants which is the closure of ${\Sigma'}_j^{i,i+1} \setminus({\sigma'}^i_j \cup {\sigma'}^{i+1}_j)$. \end{lem}

-\begin{proof} As in the previous proof, we will draw in the $(p_1,p_2)$-coordinates the level sets of the $\theta_2$ and $\theta_1$ coordinates, naming the former $\xi^1$ and the later $\xi^2$.
+\begin{proof} As in the previous proof, we will draw in the $(p_1,p_2)$-coordinates the level sets of the $\theta_2$ and $\theta_1$ coordinates, naming the former $\xi^1$ and the latter $\xi^2$.
 Let us start looking at the bi-gon, and describe the projection of the $\xi^1$ curve in the amoeba.
-Each curve starting close to the $\theta_2$ minimum, up to a certain height $b$ (to be specified), will have a horizontal projection, with the maximum of the $p_1$ coordinate corresponding to the half of the $\theta_1$ coordinate of $\xi^1$.
-This last property remains the same, even when we start at a height greater than $b$, but then, the image becomes a graph of a non-increasing function $p_2(p_1)$, eventually limiting to the part of the pink curve that stops at $x$, as illustrated in the top-right picture of Figure \ref{fig:Def_Amoeba}.
-We assume that the derivative is smaller in norm to the derivative of the graph giving the pink curve.
-For the top part of the coamoeba, the $\xi^1$ curves have constant $p_2$ coordinates, with the minimum of the $p_1$ coordinate happening at the middle of the $\theta_1$ coordinate.
-The amoeba projection of the $\xi^2$ curves are also indicated in top-right picture of Figure \ref{fig:Def_Amoeba}.
-In particular, analyzing the symplectic condition for the top of the coamoeba part, is essentially done as in the proof of Lemma \ref{lem:Sigma}, compare top-middle and top-right pictures of Figure \ref{fig:Def_Amoeba}.
+Each curve starting close to the $\theta_2$ minimum, up to a certain height $b$ (to be specified), will have a horizontal projection, with the maximum of the $p_1$ coordinate corresponding to half of the $\theta_1$ coordinate of $\xi^1$.
+This last property is preserved, even when we start at a height greater than $b$, but then, the image becomes a graph of a non-increasing function $p_2(p_1)$, eventually limiting to the part of the pink curve that stops at $x$, as illustrated in the top-right picture of Figure \ref{fig:Def_Amoeba}.
+We assume that the derivative is smaller in norm than the derivative of the graph giving the pink curve.
+For the top part of the coamoeba, the $\xi^1$ curves have constant $p_2$ coordinates, with the minimum of the $p_1$ coordinate attained at the middle of the $\theta_1$ coordinate.
+The amoeba projection of the $\xi^2$ curves are also indicated in the top-right picture of Figure \ref{fig:Def_Amoeba}.
+In particular, analyzing the symplectic condition for the top of the coamoeba part, is essentially done as in the proof of Lemma \ref{lem:Sigma}, compare the top-middle and top-right pictures of Figure \ref{fig:Def_Amoeba}.